NERSC/community-software/flux/FLUX.md

-# Flux Installation on Perlmutter: User Notes
+# Flux Installation on Perlmutter: User Notes Courtesy of Nathan Keilbart.

 1. Get the Spack installation manager
 * Once you have it running, you might need to run